ShaileshDivey/otter_helper/README.md

   8. Update set the `course` and `assignment_id` varaibles in the `grade.ipynb` notebook to be consistent with the paths files downloaded and the `config.yml` file.
 To run the sample assignments, just keep `course` set to `sample-class` and select `blackboard` or `github-classroom` for the `assignment_id`.

-**After completing the above, you are run the [grade.ipynb notebook](https://github.com/jkuruzovich/otter_helper/blob/master/notebooks/grade.ipynb).**
+**After completing the above, you are run the [grade-python.ipynb notebook](https://github.com/jkuruzovich/otter_helper/blob/master/notebooks/grade-python.ipynb) or [grade-excel.ipynb notebook](https://github.com/jkuruzovich/otter_helper/blob/master/notebooks/grade-python.ipynb).**

 Good luck!
 Please post any questions here or the Otter Slack channel.